Configuring Cisco Prime Access Registrar

-Stop the Cisco Prime AR SNMP master agent by stopping the Cisco Prime AR server.
+Stop the Prime Access Registrar SNMP master agent by stopping the Prime Access Registrar server.

 Modifying the snmpd.conf File

-The path to the snmpd.conf file is /cisco-ar/ucd-snmp/share/snmp.
+snmpd.conf file is placed in the /cisco-ar/ucd-snmp/share/snmp directory.
 Use vi (or another text editor) to edit the snmpd.conf file.

-There are three parts of this file to modify:
+The three parts of this file to modify are:

 •System Contact Information